Tai Woodville is an American poet, writer, singer/songwriter and performer.

 Between 2014-2017 Visitant Lit featured Woodville as a monthly guest poet.
 In 2016 Tai's poem "Winter Fruit," published by Visitant Lit, received a Pushcart Nomination.

-Woodville is currently finishing a novel.
-Follow her in-process shares, the journey of an artist, on Instagram: @taiwoodville
+Follow Tai's in-process shares, the journey of an artist, on Instagram: @taiwoodville